Home About Approach Cases Definitions Contact me Recommendations

 Motor hand knob area

 Lesions in the this area of the cortex (such as a stroke) can paralyse the hand – but the pattern is global hand muscle weakness.
-A lesion here would not selectively spare some of the finger movements this patient is still able to make such flexion and abduction, which are totally intact in this patient - while making the others so dramatically weak.
+A lesion here would not selectively spare some of the finger movements this patient is still able to make such as flexion and abduction.

 Descending motor tracts

-This is true likewise within the brainstem and the spinal cord – a lesion would not usually cause isolated hand and wrist weakness.
+This is also true for the brainstem and the spinal cord – a lesion in either would not usually cause isolated hand and wrist weakness.

 Peripheral nervous system